arkits/archit.xyz/content/posts/sba-cli.md

       - prod
 ```

-This Inventory describes 3 instances of the `demo-service`; running on localhost, dev and prod.
+This Inventory describes 3 instances of the `demo-service` (running on localhost, dev, prod) and 1 instance of the `auth-service` (running only in prod).

 After defining multiple services in your Inventory, a specific service can be referred to by passing it's name rather than the URL...